alixmatthews/Pcitrea_fm_microbes/16S_qiime_20221004/08_R/README.md

 - `Plotting_16S_ITS_combos_rarefied_data.csv`: master dataframe of 16S and ITS results using only 1451+ read results (not used in final analyses, just a comparison)
 - `Plotting_16S_ITS_combos_rarefied_data_20230627.R`: R script which plots the data from the master dataframe of 16S and ITS results using only 1451+ read results (not used in final analyses, just a comparison)

+---

+In `dietR/20230501` directory, includes R scripts and associated .csv files which are needed to calculate electivity indices per sample (see more in the README file there)